abhichandra21/HTPCScripts/README.md

-# IMDBToSonarr
-Sync Public IMDB RSS To Sonarr
+# HTPC Scripts for automation